 Boolean expressions with various representations and search queries.

-* Keep it simple and compact.
+* Keep it simple and compact (as functional as possible).

 Show more results